abhii2120/SQL-Assignment/README.md

-#SQL Assignment Repository
+# SQL Assignment Repository

 This repository contains a comprehensive collection of SQL assignments created for academic learning and practical skill development in Data Analytics.
 It covers SQL concepts from basic to advanced level, with well-structured queries, explanations, and reference materials.

-Repository Structure
+# Repository Structure

 The repository is organized into the following folders:

-🔹 SQL Basic Assignment
+##  SQL Basic Assignment

 Covers fundamental SQL concepts